 - The Friend Nobody Likes: The other neighbourhood cats seem to just about tolerate Shero due to a combination of Seniority, Proximity, Necessity and Fear.

 - Good Parents: While neither Shero, nor Tonguç are good parents, the comics show that Shero at least tries it with Tacettin.
 Unfortunately, Shero only knows how to be a scoundrel and what he can teach is limited to that as a result.
 Still, threatening Tacettin is one of the surest way to get Shero acting the part of a Papa Wolf.

 - Half-Human Hybrid: Shero himself is one, conceived when his mother sat on his calibate / artist father Tonguç's semen.

 - Implacable Man: A comic book artist living in Cihangir (based on Bulent Ustun himself) goes insane when Shero rapes his cat.
 He chases Shero with guns, knives and axes but ends up getting killed himself... only to return from the dead and renew the chase, again and again.

 - Jerk with a Heart of Gold: Extremely rarely, Shero will show a softer side such as refusing to kill a baby...after he murdered both the parents in a fit of rage.

-- Like Father, Like Son: Shero takes after Tonguç's womanising and occasional anger issues dials it Up to Eleven but is nowhere as intellectual as his father.
-Shero's son Tacettin takes more after Tonguç's artistic and intellectual side and is usually disdainful of his father's actions but will occasionally reveal himself to be Not So Above It All.
+- Like Father, Like Son: Shero takes after Tonguç's womanising and occasional anger issues dials it up but is nowhere as intellectual as his father.
+Shero's son Tacettin takes more after Tonguç's artistic and intellectual side and is usually disdainful of his father's actions but will occasionally reveal himself to be Not so Above It All.

 - Only Sane Man: Tacettin usually fulfils this role where his father's more outlandish schemes are concerned.
 Shero himself can be this trope in his element, though any sanity is quickly overshadowed by his anger and dickishness.